2021 Donegal Senior Football Championship: Ulster Senior Club Football Championship

 St Eunan's advanced to the 2021 Ulster Senior Club Football Championship.

 Watty Graham's knocked St Eunan's out of that competition with an injury time point from Danny Tallon winning the game at O'Donnell Park, despite St Eunan's scoring the only goal and leading for much of the game and Shaun Patton saving a penalty.

+Gradam Shéamuis Mhic Géidigh

+Caolan Ward was named as the recipient of the annual Gradam Shéamuis Mhic Géidigh.

 Television rights

 The following matches were broadcast live on national television, unless otherwise indicated: